PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Diatom_Amplicon_Sequencing/README.md

 ```

 ```
-# change to path to where rbcL database is saved
+# change path to where rbcL database is saved
 cp -r /path/to/embl143_rbcl.obidms /tm
 ```